Mphozazo/ClientTele.Assessment/README.md

 | `api_key` | `string` | 83f156186085092eacf581573389df79|

-- Note the above key will be available for 10-day (from 18th ), which will be later disabled.
+- Note the above key will be available for 10-day (from 18th ), which will be later disabled.If the key is not working please reach out.

 ## Features